OpenWonderLabs/node-switchbot/BLE.md

 ### Logging

-To be able to receive logging that this module is pushing out you will need to subscribt to the events.
+To be able to receive logging that this module is pushing out you will need to subscribe to the events.

 ```typescript
 this.switchBotBLE.on('log', (log) => {